borgfriend/donaldsroasted-blog/output/posts/2019-04-06-starlog-lightspeed-ahead-onto-your-tv-screen.md

 ---
 title: "Starlog: Lightspeed ahead onto your TV Screen"
-date: "2019-04-06"
+date: 2019-04-06
 tags:
   - "essay"
   - "star-trek"
 ---

-**To what extent did the business model of network television enable _Star Trek: The Original Series_ to appeal to such a wide range of audiences?
+**To what extent did the business model of network television enable *Star Trek: The Original Series* to appeal to such a wide range of audiences?
 In ways did that same model constrain it?**

 It is the nature of network television, that executives will always target the broad general audience.
 This of course is linked to business interests.
 It is easier to tell an Advertiser X% of the audience is going to be interested in your product as having to tell the advertiser - sorry we only target this fringe group.
 Thus shows are created to augment the advertisements.